 While other companies may have other cultural metrics that tell their own story, these are the ones that helped us tell ours.
 Without them, I’m not sure we would have been able to persuade our investors that we really are different from all the other companies who claim to have great cultures.

 Our high revenue-per-employee proved our productivity and validated our focus on professional development

 Our high revenue-per-employee—pegged at $4.7 million in our IPO prospectus—is a testament to the way we’ve built our company.

 Yes, we’re always going to have a higher number because our business generates so much low-margin, gross media revenue.
 But now that we’re a public company, we can use market capitalization-per-employee to compare ourselves to companies across a range of industries, and the results are fairly conclusive.
-At a little over $29.3 million, our market capitalization-per-employee would put us ahead of every company on the S&P 500 in 2016, according to an analysis produced at the time.
+As of the publication of this article on March 11, 2021, our market capitalization-per-employee is a little over $29.3 million.
+That would put us ahead of every company on the S&P 500 in 2016, according to an analysis produced then.
 For a more recent comparison, our market capitalization-per-employee is a bit ahead of a high-performing tech company like Netflix ($28.1 million at the time of this writing) and more than double that of Facebook ($12.9 million).

 The story of our operating leverage begins with the fact that we’re self-funded.
 As a result, we’ve always been careful about taking on additional expenses, including when it comes to hiring.
 And because we’ve been a lean company, we’ve had to get more out of our team members than other companies might be expected to.

 At MediaAlpha, it’s not enough for our team members to be good—we expect them to continue getting better over time.
 That’s why we invest heavily in professional development programs and encourage team members across the company to dig in and develop solutions to our most pressing business challenges.